Azure/devops-governance/README.md

 ## Azure Resources Created

 When run Terraform will create the following resources.
-Note: random suffix used to ensure globally unique names, e.g. `u6t7` are omitted for clarity.
+Note: random suffix used to ensure globally unique names, e.g. `u6t7` but are omitted here for clarity.

 ### Azure AD Groups